meh2481/liTools/README.md

     util/pullpakfiles.exe "Little Inferno.exe"

 Or copy "pullpakfiles.exe" from the "util" subdirectory into the same folder as "Little Inferno.exe" and click and drag "Little Inferno.exe" into it.
-Please note that this leaves the .pak files inside your executable, so the executable will not read the external pakfiles when run.
+Please note that this leaves the .pak files inside your executable, so the executable will still read the internal pakfiles when run.

 removeresc.exe